 See Chicago Dance adheres to journalistic ethical standards of practice similar to those of any other news outlet.
 The editor and writers function independently from SCD organizational programs, maintaining curatorial and financial separation from executive staff and the board of directors.

-Meet our Editorial Staff:
+Meet our writers:

 Lauren Warnecke, Senior Writer, Editor